johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/InsecurePrivateNetworkRequestsAllowed.md

 # InsecurePrivateNetworkRequestsAllowed

-## Specifies whether to allow websites to make requests to any network endpoint in an insecure manner.
-(Obsolete)
+## Specifies whether to allow websites to make requests to any network endpoint in an insecure manner. (obsolete)
 > OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 137.

 ## Supported versions